day8/re-frame/docs/MentalModelOmnibus.md

 > In a rush?
-You can get away with skipping this page on the first pass. <br>
+You can skip this tutorial page on the first pass. <br>
+> It is quite abstract and it will not help you write re-frame code.
+> On the other hand, it will considerably deepen your understanding, so
-> But remember to cycle back to it later.
-It contains useful insights.<br>
+> remember to cycle back to it later.<br>
 > Next page: [Effectful Handlers](EffectfulHandlers.md)

 ## Mental Model Omnibus